swiftlang/swiftly/README.md

 $ swiftly install 5.6.1
 ```

-If a patch version isn't specified, swiftly will look up and install the latest patch version that matches the minor version provided:
+If a patch version isn't specified, Swiftly will look up and install the latest patch version that matches the minor version provided:

 ```
 $ swiftly install 5.6